-There is a strong tendency in the US to codify the rules governing the political process and this has meant considerable involvement of the courts in resolving disputes over what is constitutionally appropriate action by other branches of government.
-Compared to the other countries in this study, courts, all the way up to the Supreme Court, have played a more influential role in determining the balance between freedom and regulation of many elect matters.
-In general, the constitutional and legal environment surrounding elections in the US is more complicated, conflictive and intense than in abinet-parliamentary systems.
+There is a strong tendency in the US to codify the rules governing the political process, and this has meant considerable involvement of the courts in resolving disputes over what is constitutionally appropriate action by other branches of government.
+Compared to the other countries in this study, the courts, all the way up to the Supreme Court, have played a more influential role in determining the balance between freedom and regulation of many electoral matters.
+In general, the constitutional and legal environment surrounding elections in the US is more complicated, conflictive and intense than in Cabinet-parliamentary systems.

-In the US, there are two national elect bodies the FEC and the Election Assistance Commission (EAC) both of which are regularly entangled in controversy.
+In the US, there are two national electoral bodies – the FEC, mentioned above, and the Election Assistance Commission (EAC) – both of which are regularly entangled in controversy.
 Created in 1974 in response to the Watergate scandal, the FEC regulates only campaign finance matters.
 The EAC was created in 2002 to administer funds and provide other supports to state and local governments to improve voter participation and the quality of elections.

-Both commissions are constructed on a bipartisan basis with appointees coming from a background of involvement in one of the two main political parties.
-The thinking behind this model is that placing partisans in equal numbers inside the commissions will lead them to monitor one another and this will prevent partisan bias in decision-making.
-This is fundamentally different the preferred model in abinet-parliamentary systems where either a single, impartial professional is placed in charge of an independent agency or a commission of eminent citizens deemed to be above partisanship.
+Both commissions are constructed on a bipartisan basis, with appointees coming from a background of involvement in one of the two main political parties.
+The thinking behind this model is that placing partisans in equal numbers inside the commissions will lead them to monitor one another, and this will prevent partisan bias in decision-making.
+This is fundamentally different than the preferred model in Cabinet-parliamentary systems, where either a single, impartial professional is placed in charge of an independent agency or a commission is created of eminent citizens deemed to be above partisanship.

+Federalism Versus Unitary Forms of Government

-The second constitutional distinction is federalism versus unitary forms of government.
+The second constitutional distinction among the six countries is federalism versus unitary forms of government.
 Australia, Canada, India and the US are federal systems, which cover vast territories and contain significant economic, social and political differences.
-The UK was once thought of as unitary, but with the ongoing devolution begun in 1998 to executives and legislatures in Northern Ireland, Scotland and Wales, the country is more accurately described as quasi-federal.
-Achieving coordinated national policies and standards on elections while respecting regional differences and local preferences has been a challenge in all four federal systems and increasingly in the UK.
-New Zealand is a relatively small, socially homogenous society with a unitary political system and these conditions make governance more straightforward.
+(The UK was once thought of as unitary, but with the ongoing devolution, begun in 1998, to executives and legislatures in Northern Ireland, Scotland and Wales, the country is more accurately described as quasi-federal.)
+Achieving coordinated national policies and standards on elections while respecting regional differences and local preferences has been a challenge in all four federal systems, and increasingly in the UK.
+New Zealand is a relatively small, socially homogeneous society with a unitary political system, and these conditions make electoral governance more straightforward.

-The impact of federalism on the US process has been dramatic and controversial.
+The impact of federalism on the US electoral process has been dramatic and controversial.
 The Constitution grants primary authority over national elections to state governments, who in turn have further delegated responsibility to county and local governments.
-Congress has the authority to override state and local elect regulations and administrative practices, but the constitutional founders envisaged this power being used only in “extraordinary circumstances” (Samples 200).
+Congress has the authority to override state and local electoral regulations and administrative practices, but the constitutional founders envisaged this power being used only in “extraordinary circumstances” (Samples 2001).
 There has been limited legislative action at the national level to restrict the freedom of state and local governments to run national elections, which are often held simultaneously with local elections.
-Even when serious problems have arisen (such as the controversial outcome in the presidential contest in Florida in 2000), calls for national standards have been successfully rebuffed by the argument that “nationalizing elections through federal mandates would be a constitutional and policy mistake” (Samples 201, 1). n Congress, protection of states’ rights has been a strong, perpetual theme in all policy fields that centralizing elect management in one national body seems highly unlikely.
+Even when serious problems have arisen (such as the controversial outcome in the presidential contest in Florida in 2000), calls for national standards have been successfully rebuffed by the argument that “nationalizing elections through federal mandates would be a constitutional and policy mistake” (Samples 2001, 1).
+In Congress, protection of states’ rights has been such a strong, perpetual theme in all policy fields that centralizing electoral management in one national body seems highly unlikely.